KungfoosianOrg/anthony-cloud-resume/README.md

 From the **root (/)** of this repo:

   - Testing Javascript:
     1. Run 'npm install' to install all dependencies
     2. Run 'npm test'

   - Testing Python:
     1. Run 'pip3 install -r ./tests/requirements.txt' to install test dependencies
     2. Run 'python3 -m unittest'

+### Running End-to-End (E2E) testing

+From the **root (/)** of this repo:

+  1. Run 'npm install' to install all dependencies
+  2. Run 'npx cypress open'

 ### Running code